 A nonprofit organization that promotes maternal and child health, specializing in the area of breastfeeding.
 Wellstart provides educational opportunities for perinatal health care professionals, with a focus on the scientific basis for and management of human lactation.

 World Alliance for Breastfeeding Action

-The Baby-Friendly Hospital Initiative (BFHI) is a worldwide project of UNICEF and the World Health Organization (WHO).
+A worldwide project of UNICEF and the World Health Organization (WHO).
 The goal of the initiative is to recognize hospitals and birth centers that take special steps to provide an optimal environment for breastfeeding and implement the “Ten Steps to Successful Breastfeeding.”
-Baby-Friendly USA (BFUSA), Inc., is the accrediting body for the BFHI in the United States.
+Baby-Friendly USA (BFUSA) is the accrediting body for the BFHI in the United States.
 In the United States, hospitals and birth centers may take a first step toward receiving “Baby-Friendly” designation through the Certificate of Intent program.